 It’s definitely time to evaluate a channel automation platform that takes in business goals/expected outcomes for MDF, program design and KPIs for a successful program.

 Eliminate MDF Challenges by utilizing a channel automation platform.
-Discover how market leading vendors automate and manage their MDF programs.
+Discover how market-leading vendors automate and manage their MDF programs.
 Contact Channel Mechanics today

 Are they doing this because they need a faster response time from your organization?
 Or simply because they want the vendor to fund an initiative that is not consistent with program guidelines?
 Either way, an automated platform will make it virtually impossible for this MDF challenge to occur.
 How you ask?
 By delivering relevant funding statuses to each partner, in real time, and lets you customize the approval and sign-off process.
-Therefore, payout of funds does not proceed unless and until the required sign-offs have been made.
+Therefore, payout of funds does not proceed unless until the required sign-offs.
 Additionally, if there is a concern, the platform will allow you to relay that information so that the partner can make necessary refinements.

 Is this because it’s too complex for your organization and partner ecosystem?
 Or simply because there has been no structured training and communications plan around the program?
 An automated platform can simplify and clarify the program and can provide a good structure for organization and partner training.

 7. “Our Program has a low overall ROI”

 It’s important to know how the ROI is to be measured prior to allocating MDF dollars.
 Consider MDF allocation to a partner to attend an event.
 How do you measure the ROI on this?
 Could it be no. of attendees at the event?
 No. of qualified leads from the event?
 A target of specific people to meet at the event?
 Other?
 In general, there are several underlying causes for a low ROI: